ShrekBytes/fast-dashboard/README.md

 ### Hot reload

-When you change the config file on disk, the app reloads it automatically (fsnotify).
-Refresh the browser to see changes; no need to restart the container or binary for most edits.
+changes to the config file does not need restart as it supports hot reload.
 Changes to `.env` require a restart.

 ---